krathalan/wtwitch/README.md

 Please file requests and report any bugs at: https://todo.sr.ht/~krathalan/wtwitch

-Alternatively, you may send them via email to `~krathalan/wtwitch@todo.sr.ht`.
+Alternatively, you may send them via email to: `~krathalan/wtwitch@todo.sr.ht`

 ## FAQ
 ### Why not use [Streamlink Twitch GUI](https://github.com/streamlink/streamlink-twitch-gui)?